In this article

 To detect expense fraud with a high degree of accuracy, you'll want to use an expense management system that automates the process.

 A manual expense management system requires employees to submit reimbursement reports along with their own credit card receipts.
-Fake receipts and personal expenses can easily slide through such a system, and multiple or overstated submissions only show up after manual scrutiny.
+Fake receipts and personal expenses can easily slide through these systems, and multiple or overstated submissions only show up after manual scrutiny.

 Detecting zombie spend is even more difficult.
 Most accounting departments need to do a full financial audit to see it, and it could still get missed because it'll be buried in a mass of legitimate SaaS and other software subscriptions.

-Corporate cards with automated expense tracking and reporting make detection easy and accurate.
+Corporate cards with automated expense tracking and reporting make expense fraud detection easy and accurate.
 At Ramp, we help you monitor spend and flag any potentially unauthorized or fraudulent charges within our dashboard.

 You can also prevent expense fraud before it happens by setting up predetermined spending limits and approved vendors or expense categories.
-That way, employees are empowered to spend on the things they actually need, with no risk of no risk of exceeding budgets or engaging in unauthorized or fraudulent transactions.
+That way, employees are empowered to spend on the things they actually need, with no risk of exceeding budgets or engaging in unauthorized or fraudulent transactions.

 Prevent expense fraud with Ramp